lona9/AITA-Predictor/README.md

 -----
 ### Files
-- analytics folder:
+- `AITA Predict.ipynb`: Jupyter Notebook with an overview of the project, analytics, and a model tester.
-  - `AITA-Analytics.ipynb`: Jupyter Notebook where most of the processing and analysis was registered.
+- wordclouds folder:
   - `wordcloud_builder.py`: script to create word clouds.
 - model folder:
   - `model.py`: script to build and train the ML pipeline.